 - The Indian sugar industry employs 500,000 mill workers and 30 million canegrowers on 5 million hectares of land spread across 16 Indian states.
 It is estimated that the industry employs around 6% of India’s total working population and contributes around 1% of India’s GDP.

 The Indian sugar industry has grown in recent years, is it expected to continue to produce a surplus?

-- This means that in all but one year over the last ten years India has produced more sugar than its domestic requirements of around 26.5 mt.
-In the absence of policy reform and poor/no monsoonal rains, many commentators believe India will continue to produce more sugar than it requires.
+- In fact, in all but one year over the last twelve years India has produced more sugar than its domestic requirements of around 28.5 mt.
+In the absence of policy reform and poor/no monsoonal rains, many commentators believe India will continue to produce much more sugar than it requires .

-- Cane and sugar production is being driven by:
+- Excess cane and sugar production is being driven by: